 Considering my title of Digital Product Consultant, you'd think I was up to the task.
 But a point I think deserves being driven home is how we consultants are paid to increase revenue and decrease cost, even though sometimes we act as though we're paid to follow directions.

 The fact is, someone who pays money for custom software isn't necessarily going to be aware of the ongoing costs of maintaining a specific software feature.
 And these costs, depending on the architecture of a given system and its dependencies, can balloon exponentially.
 That's because added complexity to a software product multiplies cost.

+When your application has a single button that, when pressed, shows a predetermined text string on-screen, you've built a simple program.
 When you make the button show a bit of randomly selected text from a list when pressed, you've built a slightly more complex program.

 With each new feature we add to a software program, the resulting complexity increases.
 It's easy to assume the increase in complexity (and therefore, the inversely correlated decrease in ease of understanding) is a linear progression.
 But each feature actually increases complexity exponentially.

 This means that for each new feature, it's likely you're going to multiply—not add to—the overall cost of maintaining your software.

 Therefore, it's prudent to consider the long-term ramifications of implementing a feature.
 The real cost center is not in its implementation, but in its continued support.
 How does the new feature play with existing ones?
 What happens if we later want to remove it?
 How will our users react?

 What are some ways consultants can help their clients better understand the ramifications new features could have on their ongoing maintenance costs?
 And what are some ways you can protect yourself if you've hired a consultant but are unsure whether you next feature request will balloon into a Great Expensive Ball of Doom?